ctrlaltwill/Sprout/README.md

 > [!Important]
 > Thank you for all of your support following Sprout’s stable release and subsequent updates.
 I am actively working through early teething issues.
 Please raise bugs or feature requests via GitHub Issues.
-I

 Sprout is an Obsidian plugin for writing flashcards directly inside Markdown notes and reviewing them with an FSRS-based scheduler.